happy family

 Eddie only nodded, though that tiny smile remained.

 The three of them made their way through the heart of Salem, straight for the garment district.
-The streets were busy, with crowds moving between market stalls and storefronts.
+The streets were thick with crowds moving between market stalls and storefronts.
 The smell of fabric dye and false flowers mingled in the air.
-J.J. led the way, chattering nonstop about his favorite stores and the best hats and how he once convinced Ms. Warren to give him free buttons by pretending he was building a time machine.

 "We're being watched."